HeadFox/npm-update-tool/README.md

 # WIP (Not production ready)

-The documentation will be updated and tests added
+The documentation will be updated and tests added.

 # npm-update-tool (npmut)